rosali920/neuropointillist/02_quick_start_tutorial.md

 * --covariates
     * a csv file that associates participant IDs with any number of covariates (e.g. age, IQ, etc.)
     * all of the information in covariates can, instead, be specified in setlabels; the covariates tag is a convenience option
     * if a covariate file is specified, it will be merged with the content of the setlabels files based on the header fields that are common to both.
 An error will occur if there are no common header fields.
+Be careful that your spelling/use of upper/lower case matches!

     Below is an example of a covariates file that would work with the above example setlabels file.